marktext/marktext/doc/linux.md

 ### Installation

-You cannot really install a AppImage.
+You cannot really install an AppImage.
 It's just a file which can be integrated with your desktop environment.
 The only thing you have to do is to execute Mark Text and click `Yes` on dialog.

-### Uninstall
+### Uninstallation

 1. Delete AppImage file
 2. Delete `~/.local/share/applications/appimagekit-marktext.desktop`